On the products of bipolar harmonics: Abstract

 \section{Abstract}

-The products of the two and three bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{LM}({\bf r}_{31}, {\bf r}_{32})$ are represented as the finite sums of powers of the three relative coordinates $r_{32}, r_{31}$ and $r_{21}$.
+The products of two and three bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{LM}({\bf r}_{31}, {\bf r}_{32})$ are represented as the finite sums of powers of the three relative coordinates $r_{32}, r_{31}$ and $r_{21}$.
 The complete (angular+radial) integrals of the products of the two and three bipolar harmonics in the basis of exponential radial functions are expressed as finite sums of the auxiliary three-particle integrals $\Gamma_{n,k,l}(\alpha, \beta, \gamma)$.
-The formulas derived in this study can be used to accelerate highly accurate computations of the rotationally excited (bound) states in arbitrary three-body systems.
-In particular, we have constructed compact variational wave functions for the triplet and singlet $2P(L = 1)-$states in light two-electron atoms and ions.
+The formulas derived in this study can be used to accelerate highly accurate computations of rotationally excited (bound) states in arbitrary three-body systems.
+In particular, we have constructed compact (400-term) variational wave functions for the triplet and singlet $2P(L = 1)-$states in light two-electron atoms and ions.
+Highly accurate calculations (20 - 21 stable decimal digits in the total energy) of the triplet and singlet $2P(L = 1)-$states in the two-electron Li$^{+}$, Be$^{2+}$, B$^{3+}$ and C$^{4+}$ ions are performed for the first time.

-The bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{LM}({\bf r}_{31}, {\bf r}_{32})$ \cite{Var} are extensively used in various methods developed for highly accurate solutions of different three-body problems originated in atomic, molecular and nuclear physics.
-The functions, Eq.(\ref{eq2}), are often used to represent the `angular dependence' of the wave functions.
-A very high efficiency of the bipolar harmonics as `angular' functions follows from their explicit form which reflects a number of simple and transparent physical ideas.
-There are a number of successfull generalizations of bipolar harmonics to the four- and five-body systems, where the three- and four-polar harmonics arise.
-In this study, however, we restrict our analysis to the three-body systems only.
+The bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{LM}({\bf r}_{31}, {\bf r}_{32})$ \cite{Var} are extensively used in various methods developed for highly accurate solutions of different three-body problems arising in atomic, molecular and nuclear physics.
+The functions, Eq.(\ref{eq2}), are often used to represent the `angular dependence' of two-electron wave functions.
+The effectiveness of bipolar harmonics as `angular' functions follows from their explicit form which reflects a number of transparent physical ideas.
+There are a number of successful generalizations of bipolar harmonics to four- and five-body systems, where the three- and four-polar harmonics arise.
+In this study, however, we restrict our analysis to three-body systems only.
 In general, the three-body bipolar harmonics are written in the form